 Now I’m aware that this all seems incredibly negative, so let me fill you in on some of the positives.

 Two airports stated that they had staff with BSL training.
 One stated there were staff with level 1, whilst the other didn’t specify the level of qualification, but I would assume it’s around the same benchmark.
 This can only be better than nothing.
 I would think that you would have to inform the airport that you plan on using the airport services and that you communicate through BSL, so BSL-trained staff would be useful to have around in case you need support.

 Whilst a lot of airport processes can be done online (buying a ticket, checking in, etc), what happens if the airline loses your bag?
 How is this information relayed to someone who communicates through BSL?

 Only one airport said that the majority of their staff had deaf awareness training.
 I must say I did throw my hands up in victory when I read this, as it was so thrilling to see one airport taking their deaf customer experience seriously.
 However, I hasten to add that it could be improved, with more airports having all of their staff trained to understand different access needs.

 Other services that were on offer from the various airports were a minicom service within the toilet, text payphones, and phones adapted to suit hearing aids.

-These services are definitely useful and are a great way to improve the access within the airports, but the question still stands: are UK airports doing enough to create an accessible service for deaf travellers, and what more could they do?
+These services are useful and a great way to improve airport access.
+However, the question still stands: are UK airports doing enough to create an accessible service for deaf travellers, and what more could they do?

 Let us know your thoughts about this, or share your experiences on our Facebook page